ogorobets/ogorobets.github.io/tasks/02-if-else/description.md

 Task descriptions
 =================

-1. Make a program for guessing a number
+1. Make a program for guessing a number.
 User enters an integer from 1 to 10 trying to guess correct answer.
 The program shows a message in following cases:
 - when user rejected entering a number (esc, cancel)
 - when user entered incorrect number (i.e. number entered wasn't in specified range)